steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 It looks like I didn’t wear that watch for a couple of days, and when I picked it up again, I started over from zero.

-I wanted to show separate trendlines for each of these runs, but I didn’t want to ask my users to do extra work each time they reset their watch.
-I imagined I could pretty easily figure out where to split automatically.
+I wanted the app to show separate trendlines for each of these runs, but I didn’t want to ask my users to do extra work each time they reset their watch.
+I imagined I could pretty easily figure out where to split the trendlines automatically.

-My plan was to Google my way out the problem, like I did earlier when looking for a robust linear regression formula.
+My plan was to Google my way out the problem, like I had done earlier when looking for a robust linear regression formula.
 I pretty quickly found what felt like the right keywords (<a title="Wikipedia" href="https://en.wikipedia.org/wiki/Segmented_regression">segmented regression</a>, and [piecewise linear regression](https://onlinecourses.science.psu.edu/stat501/node/310)).
 And for a second I thought I’d hit the jackpot.
 I found [one article](https://www.datadoghq.com/blog/engineering/piecewise-regression/) that seems to solve this exact problem using basic math.

 The approach is essentially brute-force, trying to split the trendline at every possible point and then deciding which splits to pick based on how much they affect the mean squared error.
 I implemented this, and this happened:

 ![](../images/pytorch-and-coreml/failures.png)
 <figcaption>Two common failure scenarios.</figcaption>

-This approach is very sensitive to the parameters you pick (like how much increase in error is acceptable), so I built a UI to help me tweak the parameters:
+This approach is very sensitive to the parameters you pick (like how much increase in error is acceptable), so I built a UI to help me tweak the parameters.
+You can [try out the UI for yourself here].

 ![](../images/pytorch-and-coreml/test-ui.png)
 <figcaption>The UI I used to generate and visualize examples, with hot reload for paramater tuning.</figcaption>